khoile3009/financial-analysis-backend/README.md

 ## Roadmaps

-[ ] Candlestick only dataset.
-Basic strategy done
+[x] Candlestick only dataset.
+Basic strategy done.
+[ ] Rolling metric like SMA
+[ ] Metric is chainable
-[ ] Longer range backtest period by fetching all yfinance
+[ ] Longer range backtest period by fetching all yfinance.